 Louis Hoffman, PhD, is a leading contemporary vocie in existential-humanistic psychology and therapy.
 He is the Executive Director of the Rocky Mountain Humanistic Counseling and Psychological Association and a licensed psychologist practicing in Colorado Springs, CO.
 Dr. Hoffman is co-founder of the International Institute of Existential-Humanistic Psychology and the International Conference on Existential Psychology.
 He also regularly travels to China where he teaches a certificate program in existential therapy with Mark Yang offered through the China Institute of Psychotherapy.
-Additionally, Dr. Hoffman is an adjunct faculty member with the Existential Humanistic Institute in San Francisco, CA and teaches at the University of Colorado at Colorado Springs, Saybrook University, and Pacifica Graduate Institute.
+Additionally, Dr. Hoffman is an adjunct faculty member with the Existential Humanistic Institute in San Francisco, CA and teaches at the University of Denver, the University of Colorado at Colorado Springs, Saybrook University, and Pacifica Graduate Institute.

 An avid writer and scholar, Dr. Hoffman has over 15 books to his credit, including Humanistic Approaches to Multiculturalism and Diversity: Perspectives on Existence and Difference and Existential Psychology East-West (Volume 1 & 2).
 He also also published over 100 articles and book chapters, including contributions to a number of seminal volumes on existential and humanistic psychology, including The Wiley World Handbook of Existential Therapy by van Deurzen, Craig, Längle, Schneider, Tatum, and du Plock, Existential-Integrative Psychotherapy: Guideposts to the Core of Practice by Schneider, and The Handbook of Humanistic Psychology (2nd Edition) by Schneider, Pierson, and Bugental.
 He was also an invited speaker and served on the Scientific Organizing Committee for the World Congress of Existential Therapy.
 Dr. Hoffman serves on the editorial boards of the Journal of Humanistic Psychology, The Humanistic Psychologist, and Janus Head.